Identifying Risk In BDCs - The Goldman Sachs BDC Example

 |0.1157

 GSBD has had gains in 2 out of the last 13 quarters.
 Given that the dividend is well below quarterly NII, GSBD does have NII retention that has kept the NAV from significantly falling.
-And one might project a less attractive record for a BDC with a higher than sector average PWAY.
-Still . . . that is an ugly record on gains.
+And one might project a less attractive record for a BDC with a higher-than-sector average PWAY.
+Still... that is an ugly record on gains.

 |_Goldman_Sachs_BDC_